-His first-hand experiences and anecdotes of life dealing with every level of Omani society from rulers to black slaves and their varied livestock make for wonderfully atmospheric and often amusing reading.
+His first-hand experiences and anecdotes of life dealing with every level of Omani society from The Ruler to poor pastoralist farmers and their varied livestock make for wonderfully atmospheric and often amusing reading.
 In short, With the SAS and Other Animals is an unusual and potent mix of Special Forces action and veterinary experiences.
 Readers may well conclude that it really shouldn't have happened to a vet even in a desert war!

 This book does more than it says on the cover.
 It's a veterinary memoir that also offers insight into British Military Interventions abroad.The Veterinary Journal

 Andrew Higgings writes well.
 He does not inflate his achievements, although he and his predecessors obviously did their profession proud, and his trepidation as a young veterinary surgeon at some of his daunting challenges is engagingly described.

 I enjoyed this book, as a former RAVC veterinary officer, but I also enjoyed it equally as a disinterested reader for its perspective on current issues, on men's attempts to do their best, and on a fascinating episode of British History.
 I commend this book to you.